We are delighted to invite you to share in our joy as we unite in marriage.

 Kids welcomed!

-Please NO CELL PHONES out during the ceremony.
+Please NO CELL PHONES during the ceremony.

 Dress code: Cocktail/Semi-formal